overload-development-community/olmod-stable-binaries/bin/README.txt

 - Run olmod.exe / olmod.sh (linux) instead of Overload.exe

-- Use olmodserver.bat / olmodserver.sh (linux) to start a server
+- Use `olmodserver.bat` / `olmodserver.sh` (linux) to start a LAN server,
+  use `olmodserverinet.bat` / `olmodserverinet.sh` (linux) to start an
+  internet server.
+For the internet server you need to open UDP port range 7000-8001

 What does it do
 ---------------